Azure/azure-sdk-for-python/sdk/maps/azure-maps-geolocation/README.md

 ### Sync Clients

-`MapsGeolocationClient` is the primary client for developers using the Azure Maps Geolocation client library for Python.
+`GeolocationClient` is the primary client for developers using the Azure Maps Geolocation client library for Python.
-Once you initialized a `MapsGeolocationClient` class, you can explore the methods on this client object to understand the different features of the Azure Maps Geolocation service that you can access.
+Once you initialized a `GeolocationClient` class, you can explore the methods on this client object to understand the different features of the Azure Maps Geolocation service that you can access.

 ### Async Clients